Basketball Offense - The Triangle OffenseFrom the Coach’s Clipboard Basketball Playbook

 Options off the ball-screen and dribble from the top

-- Ball-screen and pick and roll... diagram 28.
+- Ball-screen and pick and roll - diagram 28.
 Defense switches the screen, so O3 and O4 run a pick and roll, with a pass inside to O4.
-Or O4 can clear-out to either the corner or the top, and let O3 take the slower X4 defender 1-on-1.
+Or O4 clears-out to either the corner or the top, to let O3 take the slower X4 defender 1-on-1.

-- Post O4 slips the screen on X4 overplay... diagram 29.
-O4 goes to set the screen for O3.
+- Post O4 slips the screen on X4 overplay - diagram 29.
+O4 goes to set the ball-screen for O3.
 O4 senses the X4 defender is cheating over the screen (jump-switching), and "slips" the screen with a back-cut, for the pass from O3.

-- O3 crossover dribble on X3 overplay... diagram 30.
-If the X3 defender overplays O3, denying the path around the screen, O3 just crossover dribbles right down the lane for the lay-up.
+- O3 crossover dribble on X3 overplay - diagram 30.
+If the X3 defender overplays O3, denying the path around the screen, O3 crossover dribbles right down the lane for the lay-up.

 Diagram 32 reviews the dribble to the wing, with X2 denying the wing pass.
 Our wing player O2 back-cuts for a possible pass and layup.
 If O2 does not get the pass, he/she cuts to the opposite corner, again leaving a two-man setup for O1 and O5.